gl-inet/docs3.x/docs/specification/gl-ar300m/index.md

 Then you need to set up a tftp server.

-in uboot console, the command to flash nor flash is `run lf` to flash nand firmware is `run nlf`
+in uboot console, the command to flash NOR flash is `run lf` to flash NAND firmware is `run nlf`